lee101/how/source/_posts/javascript-this-new-and-object-oriented-programming.md

 ```

-So if you use `this` trying to strict'nd up your code is error prone,
+So if you use `this` trying to stricten up your code is error prone,
-once you have strict'nd up your code you'll have to remember to use `new` when constructing things that use `this`.
+once you stricten up your code you'll have to remember to use `new` when constructing things that use `this`.

 ```javascript
 // problems with this